vilmibm/puppet-tilde/README.md

       datagrok:
         pubkey: '...'

-The module purges any non-system users not managed by puppet; in other words, to ban a user, simply delete them from the tilde::users hash in common.yaml.
+The module purges any non-system users not managed by Puppet; in other words, to ban a user, simply delete them from the `tilde::users` hash in `common.yaml`.

 You can also specify `pubkey_type` in the user hash if the user is fancy and not using `ssh-rsa`.
 The supported types are whatever is